In this article

 Document everything

-If you’re planning on claiming any of your expenses as business tax write-offs, you’ll need to document each and every deduction you claim.
-Not only does this practice set you up for success come tax time, but it’s also the only way you can be sure your business is safe from penalty if you ever find yourself audited by the IRS.
+If you plan to claim any expenses as business tax write-offs, you need to document every deduction.
+Not only does this set you up for success come tax time, but it’s also the only way you can be sure your business is safe from penalty if you ever find yourself audited by the IRS.

 For purchases, this means collecting receipts, invoices, and work orders.
 For mileage deductions, this means following the IRS mileage log requirements, including tracking the number of business miles driven annually and per trip.
 In both cases, it’s important to have a record of the business purpose of the purchase or travel.